 The mutual society will start the process with the National Institute of Social Security (INSS) to determine what benefit the worker should receive.

-- The mutual society will assume the cost of one-off payments deriving from Work-Related Injuries and Occupational Diseases by means of a direct payment to the beneficiary, provided it is responsible for the compensation payments, according to a scale in the case of non-disabling injuries or a lump sum in the case of the partial permanent disability.
-One-off payments (with the exception of the death grant) deriving from Work-related Injuries and Occupational Diseases are subject to tax under the terms established in Article 17.2 of Act 35/2006 on Personal Income Tax (IRPF).
+• The mutual society must assume the cost of the lump sum payment benefits deriving from Work-Related Accident and Occupational Disease through direct payment to the Beneficiary, provided that it is responsible, if applicable, for compensations determined by a scale in the event of non-incapacitating permanent injuries or the lump sum amount in the event of partial permanent incapacity.
+Only fee-paying provisions derived from Work-related injury and Occupational Disease, subjects are found to tax payment in the terms established in the Article 17.2 of the Act 35/2006 of the Personal income tax (PERSONAL INCOME TAX)

 In the case of Non-work-related Accident or Disease